edahlgren/accpub/README.md

 This is a preview of a not-for-profit software development company designed to accelerate the publishing of academic papers.

 [Jump to FAQ](#faq)

-Initially its focus is on addressing problems with academic software in Computer Science and Natural Language Processing.
+Focus is on addressing difficult and important problems with academic software, starting in the fields of Computer Science and Natural Language Processing.
 For example,

 + [Reproducibility](#reproducibility)
 + [Sustainable software design](#sustainable-software-design)